Blog

 The Essence of Simplicity

-At its core, 3D printing is about transformation - turning digital designs into tangible objects.
-Our pricing should reflect this fundamental process, focusing on the elements that truly matter to the end result.
-By distilling the complexities of 3D printing into its essential components, we can create a pricing model that resonates with customers while accurately reflecting the resources invested by print farms.
+At its core, 3D printing turns digital designs into physical objects.
+Your pricing should reflect that simple reality, focusing on the things that actually matter to the end result.
+Strip away the noise, and you can build a pricing model that customers understand while still covering your real costs.

 The Trifecta of Value